-Under usual pricing, Latitude cash fares tend to be significantly higher than Standard or Flex fares, whereas Latitude fares on Aeroplan bookings don’t tend to be as proportionally expensive.
+Under usual pricing, Economy (Latitude) cash fares tend to be significantly higher than Economy (Standard) or Economy (Flex) fares, whereas Economy (Latitude) fares on Aeroplan bookings don’t tend to be as proportionally expensive.
 In comparison to booking four (or more) passengers in business class, and with preferred pricing on Aeroplan redemptions, this benefit can result in huge savings.

 Super Elites who book these fares have the add-on fees waived, resulting in savings of hundreds of dollars.